scieloorg/Web-Windows/docs/source/howtoenvia.rst

 Transfering files
 -----------------

-This procedure transfers by SSH, from the local server to the homologation server, the images, pdfs, translations, xml's of the articles of the journal issues listed in scilista.txt file.
+This procedure transfers by SSH or FTP, from the local server to the homologation server, the images, pdfs, translations, xml's of the articles of the journal issues listed in scilista.txt file.

     .. code-block:: text